Rietta1/cicd_jenkins_project/README.md

 - Trivy
 - Kubectl
 - Sonarqube container is used
-- AWS cli
+- AWS CLI
 - Terraform
 - Kubectl (version:1.23)

 ### Step 1
- Lunch an ubuntu instance , t2 medium and 20gb storage, add port 8080 and 9000 to the security group for access to jenkins and sonarqube respectivly.
+ Lunch an Ubuntu instance, t2 medium, and 20gb storage, add ports 8080 and 9000 to the security group for access to Jenkins and sonarqube respectively.

-**Install jenkins**
+**Install Jenkins**

 ```
 #!/bin/bash